-Information for parents and carers of young people aged 11-18 who are worried about their child's wellbeing, and want to know how to support them.
+Information for parents and carers of young people aged 11-18 who are worried about their wellbeing and want to know how to support them.

-This page offers information and advice on how to talk to your teen and support different aspects of their wellbeing.
+This page has tips on how to support your teen's wellbeing, including advice on ways to get help.
 For information on how to look after your own wellbeing, visit our coronavirus information hub.

-We're here to give you support to help you and your family through this time.
+We're here to support you and your family through this time.